How much can you claim?

 Pay nothing if you lose your case, get maximum compensation if you win.

-We always seek the highest level of compensation for your asbestos claim – and if your case is unsuccessful, we won’t charge you any fees.
+We always seek the highest level of compensation for asbestos-related disease claims – and if your case is unsuccessful, we won’t charge you any fees.
 This is our guarantee for all standard asbestos compensation cases.

-In most cases, people have been exposed to asbestos at work many years, or even decades, ago.
-We work to ensure we understand exactly what happened to you and work with you to draft a detailed statement, in your own words, about your work history, your exposure to asbestos and the symptoms you are looking to claim for.
+In most cases, people have been exposed to asbestos at work for many years, or it may have been decades ago.
+We work to ensure we understand exactly what happened to you and to work with you to draft a detailed statement, in your own words, about your work history, your exposure to asbestos and the symptoms you are looking to claim for.

 Once we have your statement, we obtain:

-You must prove that you worked in an environment where you were exposed to or worked with asbestos, so it’s clear that the harm was caused because your employer failed to protect you from the known risks of the substance.
+You must prove that you worked in an environment here you were exposed to or worked with asbestos, and as a result harm has been caused because your employer failed to protect you from the known risks of the substance.

 Once you have proved negligence and a breach of duty, you must also prove that your condition was caused by your exposure to asbestos and not by anything else.
-We will need expert medical evidence to assess this, so we will arrange for you to see an expert to assess your condition which will then determine if we can then move forward with the case.
+We will need expert medical evidence to assess this, so will arrange for you to see an expert on your condition to assess you and consider what the hold may hold for you.

 The calculation of your compensation comprises:

-Personal injury compensation, including asbestos compensation, aims to place you back in the position that you would have been in, were it not for your illness.
+Personal injury compensation, including asbestos compensation, aims to place you back in the position that you would have been in, if it were not for your illness.
 So you are responsible for doing what you can to minimise your loss.
-This means that you need to attend all treatments and appointments that may help your recovery, and, if you are working, returning if, or when, it is safe to do so.
+This means that you need to attend all treatments and appointments that may help your recovery, and, if you are working, returning when it is safe to do so.

 We will also advise you on any benefits you could claim from the Department for Work & Pensions (DWP) during your claim.